DKurpiel/Memes/README.md

 # Memes script

-Display a random memes with the keyboard
+Display a random memes with the keyboard.
+Style css and code JavaScript write in one file html.